2009 Ball State Cardinals football team

 The 2009 Ball State Cardinals football team represented Ball State University in the 2009 NCAA Division I FBS football season.
 Ball State competed as a member of the Mid-American Conference (MAC) West Division.
-The team was coached by Stan Parrish and played their homes game at Scheumann Stadium.
+The team was coached by Stan Parrish and played their home games at Scheumann Stadium.
 The finished with a record of 2–10 (2–6 MAC).